Commands Modify Data

 See the tutorial for creating a native mutation in PostgreSQL here.

-In MongoDB, you can create a native mutation by using an aggregation pipeline in a JSON file by adding it to your connector's directory.
+In MongoDB, you can create a native operation by using an aggregation pipeline in a JSON file by adding it to your connector's directory.

 See the syntax for MongoDB native operations here.